🎧 [PLAYBACK: SOUND ON]

 Postscript:

-If you're intrigued by Showgirls, consider exploring the film that first nearly destroyed Verhoeven’s career: the tonally akin Spetters.
+If you're intrigued by Showgirls, consider exploring the film that first nearly destroyed Verhoeven’s career before he even arrived in the U.S.: the tonally akin Spetters from 1980.